lowRISC/opentitan/hw/ip/spi_device/doc/spi_device.md

 As shown above, the RXFIFO write request signal (`RX_WEN`) is asserted when BitCount reaches 0h.
 Bitcount is reset by CSB asynchronously, returning to 7h for the next round.
 RXFIFO input data changes on the half clock cycle.
 RXFIFO latches WEN at the positive edge of SCK.
-So Bit 0 (or Bit 7 in reverse order case, see !!CFG.rx_order configuration field) cannot be latched.
-When BitCount is 0h, bit 0 of FIFO data shows bit1 value for the first half clock cycle then shows correct value after MOSI value is changed.
+When BitCount is 0h, bit 0 of FIFO data shows the bit 1 value for the first half clock cycle then shows correct value once the incoming MOSI value is updated.

 TXFIFO is similar.
 TX_REN is asserted when Tx BitCount reaches 1, and the current entry of TXFIFO is popped at the negative edge of SCK.
 It results in a change of MISO value at the negative edge of SCK.
-MISO_OE is bounded by CSB signal.
+MISO_OE is controlled by the CSB signal.
 If CSB goes to high, MISO is returned to High-Z state.

 ```wavejson
 { signal: [